Posted: September 14, 2023

 We may share information as discussed below, but we will never sell it to advertisers or other third parties.

 Analytics: We use analytics partners, including Google Analytics, Kissmetrics, and Hubspot to analyse some of the Usage information we collect.
 If you do not consent to our analytics partners having access to your information, please let us know at email@example.com.

 Other applications: You can also give third parties access to your information - for example, via our APIs or by connecting integrations or SMS Gateways.
 Just remember that their use of your information will be governed by their privacy policies and terms.

-Legal Compliance and Protection: We may disclose your information to third parties if we determine that such disclosure is reasonably necessary to (a) comply with the law; (b) comply with requests from investigatory and enforcement government authorities; (c)protect any person from death or serious bodily injury; (c) prevent fraud or abuse of Dimagi or our users; or (d) protect Dimagi's property rights.
+Legal Compliance and Protection: We may disclose your information to third parties if we determine that such disclosure is reasonably necessary to (a) comply with the law; (b) comply with requests from investigatory and enforcement government authorities; (c)protect any person from death or serious bodily injury; (d) prevent fraud or abuse of Dimagi or our users; (e) protect Dimagi's property rights.